Since 2017

 How to choose cabbage?

-Carefully examine the head.
-Caterpillar trails on the outside often mean trails are also present on the inside, but this fact can be interpreted positively: caterpillar damage means the cabbage was not heavily treated with chemicals.
-Take the head in your hands and squeeze: it should feel quite firm.
-The exception is young cabbage, whose leaves are not as tightly packed.
-Vendors often cut the upper leaves to give cabbage a fresh appearance — pay attention to any signs of cutting.
-The color of the head should be uniform; dark spots on its surface result from fungal damage that often appears on heads saturated with pesticides.
+Take the head in your hands and squeeze it: it should be quite dense.
+The exception is young cabbage, whose leaves are not arranged so tightly to one another, so there is some looseness.
+Sellers often cut off the upper leaves to give the cabbage a fresh appearance.
+Pay attention to whether there are signs of cutting.
+The colour of the head should be even; dark spots on its surface are the result of fungal damage, which often appears on heads saturated with pesticides.

 How to choose a watermelon?